pgrok/pgrok/README.md

 1. Launch the client by executing the `pgrok` or `pgrok http` command.
     1. By default, `pgrok` expects the `pgrok.yml` is available under the home directory (`~/.pgrok/pgrok.yml`).
 Use `--config` flag to specify a different path for the config file.
     1. Use the `--debug` flag to turn on debug logging.
-    1. Upon succesfully startup, you should see a log looks like:
+    1. Upon successful startup, you should see a log looks like:
         ```sh
         YYYY-MM-DD 12:34:56 INFO Tunneling connection established remote=pgrok.dev:2222
         ```